Project

 Actions #5

-Updated by Jack K over 1 year ago
+Updated by Jack K almost 2 years ago

 I added a couple of USB IDs from smdk4412 kernel in qcserial driver: